-Do not use the stand-by function as a switch off as the hearing aid still draws power from the battery in this mode.
+Do not use the standby function as a switch off as the hearing instruments still draws current from the battery in this mode.

 Tamper-resistant battery door (Optional)

 This is strongly recommended for infants, small children and people with learning difficulties.